32 technology news to start the morning informed of the latest | Technology

 Mobile phones

-Oppo wants to compete with Qualcomm: the Chinese company would take months developing its own processors.
+Nova 9 and 8i are Huawei’s new bets for the smartphone market in Spain.
 Read the news

-Delete people and objects from photographs comes to Google Photos with the new Pixel 6.
-Read the news

-The Google Pixel 6 will officially arrive in Spain, but late, we have to wait for 2022.
-Read the news

-Xiaomi will present the Redmi Note 11 on October 28: this is all we know.
-Read the news

-Vivo presents its new mid-range smartphones Vivo T1 and Vivo T1x: 64 Mpx cameras and 5,000 mAh battery.
+7 applications that you have to install on your mobile phone if you are a student.
+Check the list

+The Google calendar will be able to automatically reject unwanted meetings.
 Read the news

 Computers and tablets